bbc/psammead/packages/components/psammead-headings/README.md

 These components can be used at any point on the page, however the `Headline` and `PageHeading` are designed to be used once at the top of the page.

-The `SubHeading` and `PageHeading` can take an optional `id` attribute to be passed to the `h2` which can be used as an anchor when referencing content.
+The `SubHeading` and `PageHeading` can take an optional `id` attribute which can be used as an anchor when referencing content.

 <!-- ### When not to use this component -->